TOURNAMENT

 Competitors will perform each combo three times.

-In the spring tournaments, the power karate combos are:
+In the spring tournaments, the power karate combos for white through green are:

 123 P8